m15a/fnldoc/doc/fnldoc/processor.md

 (process! file config)
 ```

-Extract module information from the `file`, run doctests, and generate Markdown.
+Extract module information from the `file`, run tests, and generate Markdown.

-Whether to run doctests and/or to generate markdown depends on preferences specified
+Whether to run tests and/or to generate markdown depends on preferences
-in the `config`.
-Generated documentation will be placed under `config.out-dir`.
+specified in the `config`.
+Generated documentation will be placed under
+`config.out-dir`.

 ---